Skip to main content

 LOCK KEY RANGE

 Locks a key range to prevent concurrent modifications.
 This is typically used before performing operations like SPLIT or UNITE that require exclusive access to the key range.
-While a key range is locked, queries routed to it will wait until the lock is released.
+While a key range is locked, queries routed to it will receive a key range is locked error.

 MOVE KEY RANGE